sontek/readme/manager.md

 - LinkedIn: https://linkedin.com/in/sontek
 - Website: https://sontek.net/

-I've been a software engineer and SRE since 2004 and moved into leading engineers in 2015.
+I've been a software engineer and SRE since 2005 and moved into leading engineers in 2015 as both a manager and start-up founder.

 ## Working Hours
 - *Timezone*: https://time.is/AST